MS-Cloud-Experts/Plur-e-Docs/Business-Central-APIs/License-Plates/1.-License-Plates/GetItemTracking.md

 - **Code**: The code representing the item tracking configuration.
 - **Description**: A text description of the item tracking.
 - **WarrantyDateFormula**: The formula used to calculate the warranty date for the item.
-- **ManWarrantyDateEntryReqd**: Indicates if the manual warranty date entry is required.
+- **ManWarrantyDateEntryReqd**: Indicates if manual warranty date entry is required.
-- **ManExpirDateEntryReqd**: Indicates if the manual expiration date entry is required.
+- **ManExpirDateEntryReqd**: Indicates if manual expiration date entry is required.
 - **StrictExpirationPosting**: Indicates if strict expiration posting is enforced.
 - **UseExpirationDates**: Indicates if expiration dates are used for tracking.
 - **SNSpecificTracking**: Indicates if serial number-specific tracking is enabled.